 Emergency Medicine Advanced Elective Clerkship

-About the Advanced Elective Clerkship EMED313A
+About the Emergency Medicine Advanced Elective Clerkship

-During this 4-week rotation at Stanford Health Care & Kaiser Santa Clara Valley Medical Center, medical students will develop critical skills in rapidly evaluating and managing undifferentiated and acutely ill patients in our unique emergency department setting.
+During this 4-week rotation at Stanford Health Care & Kaiser Santa Clara Valley Medical Center, medical students develop critical skills in rapidly evaluating and managing undifferentiated and acutely ill patients in our unique emergency department setting.

 Stanford Emergency Medicine SCORE Program